See what the admission requirements are.

 If you need unreserved validation on Universitaly, please notify the International Student Administration Office by e-mail.
 The International Student Administration Office will check the documents.
 If they are complete and their authenticity and value can be verified, your pre-enrolment on Universitaly will be unconditionally validated.

-If you want to register with the Italian National Health Service (SSN), you have to pay an annual fee.
-If you apply for or have a residence permit for study purposes, the minimum cost will be €700 per year from 2024.
-Registration is on a calendar year basis only (e.g. from 1 January 2024 to 31 December 2024) and it is not possible to pay reduced fees for shorter periods.
+For those applying for or holding a residence permit for study purposes, the minimum cost is € 700.00 per year.
+Registration is per calendar year only (e.g. from 1 January 2025 to 31 December 2025) and it is not possible to pay reduced fees for shorter periods.

-It is possible to pay the registration fee for the current year and for the whole of the following calendar year (e.g. 2024 and 2025).
-This option provides health cover for an academic year and is useful, for example, if you arrive in September and intend to apply for a one-year residence permit for study purposes.
-The minimum contribution is €2,000 to cover dependant family members per year.
+It is possible to pay to register for the current year and also for the entire following calendar year (e.g. 2025 and 2026).
+This possibility grants health coverage for one academic year and is useful for students who arrive, for example, in September and intend to apply for a 1-year residence permit for study purposes.

 Within eight days of arrival in Italy, apply for a permit.
 You can do this on your own or with our support.

 Bando di ammissione a.a.
-2025/2026 [.pdf 2064Kb]
+2025/2026 [.pdf 2064Kb] - Expired

-[ .docx 732Kb ]
+[ .docx 362Kb ]

 Are you from another university and want to transfer to Unibo?